X-LANCE/Mobile-Env/README.md

 ## NEWS!!

+* (2023-12-18 v3.5)
+  * Owing to the long time delay of VH check and screenshot check, we updated the mechanism of managing the check time.
+By this way, the requirement of sufficient check for the episode events and the resulted long delay can be balanced.
+  * Added multiple rating methods to `ResponseEvent`: regex matching, fuzzy matching, and vector encoding matching.
+  * Improved `VhIoWrapper` and `TapActionWrapper`.
+Added support to `SCROLL` and `TYPE` to `TapActionWrapper`.
+  * Optimized `RemoteSimulator`.
+In order to reduce the delay of network transfering, enabled action batch to send and execute a group of actions and enabled resizing the image before and after transferring to shrink the transferred data.
+  * Merged annotation tool to the main branch.
+The original annotation-tool branch is deprecated.
+  * Added support to `ResponseEvent` to annotation tool.
+  * Supplemented several commandline options to annotation-tool.

 * (2023-10-31 v3.0) Migrated VH node specification from the original VH path to Mobile-Env-customized CSS selector (me-selector) and added repeatability control to EventSlots.
 Repeatability control for EventSlots may be useful to